SaharukhShaikh/SaharukhShaikh/README.md

 <br/>
 Stacks I have worked with : React-Redux
 <br/>
-Things I am currently experimenting with : Redux, JavaScript, SAAS
+Things I am currently experimenting with : Desinging tools like Figma, adobe xd etc.
 <br/>
 Want to become an Entrerpreneur 💸 and an Open Source Contributor ❤️.
 </p>